 While office meetings are admittedly a whole lot less glamorous than international Formula One racing, the point is that your success is dependent on having the right note-taking tools.
 When it comes to taking notes, are you in that Ford Focus, or are you in the Ferrari race car?
 Let’s take a look at some of the most common tools to find out.

 The old standby.
-Whether it’s yellow legal stationary or a creative department-approved Moleskine notebook, the notepad’s a great starting point.
+Whether it’s yellow legal stationery or a creative department-approved Moleskine notebook, the notepad’s a great starting point.
 But you can’t share it without a scanner, documents aren’t searchable, and it’s easy to misplace.
 For small, informal meetings, the notepad is great.
 But for anything bigger than that, you might want to consider stepping up your note-taking game.

 Because documents created in word processors can be emailed, searched and saved to a backup drive, they represent a big improvement over the old analog notepad in terms of collaborative potential and security.
 Unfortunately, word processors lose a lot of that usefulness because they lack the freeform capabilities of the ol’ pen and paper.
 Ultimately, these programs are great for taking minutes but less useful for freeform creative thinking.